linas/i370-bigfoot/docker/i370-bigfoot/scripts/examples/README.md

 * Note that `r14` is the link register; it contains the location that the C code returns to, after exiting.
 Comare the value here to that visible in `i370-ibm-linux-objdump -D kernel-demo`.
+* Examine the system RAM.
+The `u 10` command will disassemble RAM starting at hex address 0x10.
+The `r 180` will show RAM at location 0x180; this particular location was used to assemble the PSW after returning from C.
+  Look at `SCRATCH` and `HALT` in `ipl-to-c.S`.
+The stack is at `r 1000`.
 * Use `sysclear` to reset the system (if desired).
 This will clear the PSW and the GPRs.